Beit Yashout

 Beit Yashout (بَيْت يَاشُوط) is a town in northwestern Syria, administratively part of the Jableh District of the Latakia Governorate, and located south of Latakia.
 Nearby localities include Ayn al-Sharqiyah to the west and Daliyah to the south.
 According to the Syria Central Bureau of Statistics, Beit Yashout had a population of 6,115 in the 2004 census.
 The town is located in the An-Nusayriyah Mountains at an elevation of around 500 m (1,700 ft).

-Beit Yashout is one of the villages inhabited by the Alawite Hadadeen clan, to which former first lady Aniseh Makhluf belonged.
-However, the village was a traditional home of the Bani Ali clan, also Alawite.
+Beit Yashout is one of the villages inhabited by the Alawite Hadadin tribal confederation, to which former first lady Aniseh Makhluf belonged.
+Specifically, the village was the traditional home of the Haddadin's Bani Ali clan.
 Beit Yashout is the hometown of Muhammad al-Khuli, a prominent military official in Baathist governments in the 1960s and throughout former president Hafez al-Assad's time in office (1970–2000).